-The use of air conditioning systems, consumption in kitchens, sanitary hot water (DHW) and refrigeration represent more than 50% of energy consumption in a hotel.
+The use of air conditioning systems, consumption in kitchens, sanitary hot water (DHW) and refrigeration represents more than 50% of energy consumption in a hotel.
 This is followed by the consumption related to office equipment, ventilation and lighting.

 Therefore, energy efficiency is a made-to-measure project, it can be used as a tool to improve the competitiveness of a strategic sector for the economic development of a country as well as to improve the competitiveness of each organization and become more competitive.

 What does an Energy Manager do in a Hotel?

 As we deal with major hotel companies, and multinationals with hotels in various countries or regions, we find that beyond tracking the “global” consumption of the hotel, they are interested in sub-monitoring.

 It consists of measuring in real-time and monitoring the different buildings of the hotel, the different floors or reaching excellence, and the rooms.
 And, at the same time, collect energy data in areas such as laundry, kitchen, event rooms …

 Often, hotel managers want all this information to be processed internally by the employees themselves, for the sake of cost savings and data confidentiality.
 Then the maintenance technicians, often already overloaded with functions, begin to devote time to a task that does not interest them, that often does not satisfy them or that they even are not prepared for it.
 The initial idea of cost savings quickly turn into increased stress and deterioration of maintenance.

 On the other hand, optimal energy management of facilities does not mean capturing hundreds or even thousands of data on a computer without a pre-defined strategy; having energy data “just to store them” can have serious consequences for your business if ignored altogether.
 This can cost you to lose savings opportunities if the company’s objectives are not clear.